 Attitudes towards foreigners in Vietnam

 Expats living in Vietnam often find that the attitudes they experience when interacting with Vietnamese co-workers are vastly different to those of market vendors and touts.
-The Vietnamese people that expats have to deal with on a day-to-day basis are usually warm, welcoming and helpful.
+The Vietnamese people who expats have to deal with on a day-to-day basis are usually warm, welcoming and helpful.

-However, Vietnam is a popular tourist destination, so there are often times when Western expats find that some local people view them as outsiders.
+However, Vietnam is a popular tourist destination, so there are often times when Western expats find that some locals view them as outsiders.
 Once expats move away from tourist spots they will find they can get a better sense of Vietnam, its people and its culture.

 Politics in Vietnam